csongfr/othello/Readme.md

 # Project

-This project attends to implement such a game.
+This project trys implement such a game.
 Although the board has a standard dimension 8x8, project allows to configure board length and height in the property file.
 The initial 4 disks will be placed in the middle of the board.
 However due to display limitation, it will assume that columns will not be larger than 26 (a-z).

 Player can also choose his color in the configuration, as well as the preference to display or not the coordinates of game board.